Step inside the Australian War Memorial's new Anzac Hall

 The cover image for WM issue 3 features the McDonnell Douglas F/A‑18A Classic Hornet, displayed in the new Anzac Hall, marking a pivotal era in Australia’s modern military history.

-During Operation Falconer, 75 Squadron operated throughout the Middle East area of operations, initially to provided protection to coalition aircraft including air to air refuelers and intelligence aircraft.
+During Operation Falconer, 75 Squadron provided protection to coalition aircraft including air to air refuelers and intelligence aircraft.
+It also provided Close Air Support (CAS) for Australia’s Special Air Service Regiment.

 Facts (as fast as a Hornet)